 G'day, and welcome to my portfolio.

 My name's Harry, and I'm an Australian freelance writer in the travel and culture niche.

-I've spent the last three years creating quality content for big-name digital brands such as Culture Trip, FluentU, Hotels.com, and the Google Arts and Culture Magazine.
-I also work as a copywriter, crafting compelling story-driven copy to convert leads into sales for everyone from luxury hotel wholesalers to outdoor adventure retailers.
+I've got three years of experience creating quality content for big-name digital brands like Culture Trip, FluentU, Hotels.com, and the Google Arts and Culture Magazine.
+I also work as a commercial writer, crafting compelling copy to convert leads into sales; my clients range from luxury hotel wholesalers to outdoor adventure retailers.

 I'm an avid traveller who's been to 71 countries and counting, so I'm capable of writing with authority on most major destinations on earth.
 At present, you'll find me hopping between Asian hotspots as a laptop-wielding, WiFi-soliciting "digital nomad."

-And I don't just do travel stories; I've also been known to moonlight as a generalist content creator.
+And I don't just do travel stories; I've also been known to moonlight as a generalist content creator as well.
 Don't be surprised to see me pumping out B2B blogs for topics as varied as home renovations, food, and tech.

-As a freelancer by trade, I pride myself on consistently delivering top-quality content in a timely fashion to exceed expectations.
-Rest assured I'll use the latest On-Page SEO techniques to give you the best chance of landing that lucrative front page ranking.
+Regardless of the niche, I pride myself on consistently delivering top-quality content in a timely fashion to exceed expectations.
+Rest assured I'll use the latest On-Page SEO techniques to give your company the best chance of landing that lucrative front page ranking.

 Yearning to escape the pitfalls that modern living entails?
 While many inspirational Instagrammers would recommend a visit to one of the world's greatest metropolises, here are Culture Trip we know all too well that a quaint little village is the perfect antidote for those 21st-century blues.